 Make sure that tables and figures are self-explanatory, axes are clearly labelled, and the reader can easily spot what you want to describe.
-Add notes if figures and tables are difficult to understand.
-In the text you need to clearly explain the content of each figure and table reported, and vice versa all the quantitative results in the text should refer to a specific figure or table.
+If necessary, add notes.

-Length: The master thesis yields 30 ECTS and the bachelor thesis 12 ECTS.
-Therefore, a bachelor thesis is shorter than a master thesis.
-The length of your thesis will also differ depending on its type the specific requirements of your supervisor.
-As a rule, a master thesis should be no longer than 80 pages, while, a bachelor thesis no longer than 40 pages (counting the main text, charts, tables, appendices, references).
-However, the goal is to maximize the number of interesting findings, not the number of pages!
+Length: The master thesis yields 30 ECTS.
+The length of your thesis will differ depending on its type the specific requirements of your supervisor.
+As a rule, a master thesis should have at least 35 pages and be no longer than 70 pages (counting the main text, charts, tables, appendices, references).
+However, the goal is to maximize the quality of the pages, not the number of pages!
 You receive your grade for the research and clarity of exposition.
 If you manage to convince the reader of your findings with fewer pages, all the better.

 Plagiarism: Beware of plagiarism!
 We expect you to cite related work when necessary.
-A pledge of honor is a mandatory part of your thesis (find it on the bachelor or master studies homepages).
+A pledge of honor is a mandatory part of your thesis.
 In case of plagiarism, thesis will be deemed as failed and can entail administrative sanctions and disciplinary consequences.
 Any formulation, idea, research, reasoning or analysis borrowed from a third party should be correctly and accurately indicated as such, clearly and transparently, and in such a way that the original source is immediately recognizable.
-Here you can find general information on how to avoid plagiarism: